DaryoushSehatzadeh/DaryoushSehatzadeh/README.md

 **`IT Programming Student & Aspiring Developer`**

 I'm an IT Programming student at NSCC.
 I have a strong foundation in several coding languages and frameworks, project management, and systems analysis.
 I get fired up by solving complex problems and continuously improving my skills.
-My goal is a career in full-stack development or systems architecture, where I can create scalable, efficient solutions.
+My goal is a career in full-stack development or systems architecture where I can create scalable, efficient solutions.

 Outside of school and coding I'm a weightlifter and music producer.